Insurance10 min read

 South Carolina-Specific Property Topics:

-• Hurricane deductibles (percentage-based)
+• Hurricane and windstorm deductibles (percentage-based)

-• Flood insurance requirements (NFIP)
+• Flood insurance requirements (NFIP) as a separate policy

-• Coastal property coverage
+• Coastal property and named-storm deductibles

 • Beach and erosion coverage